I Wrote for Love a Plenty

 Sonnet 119

-The unseen distant guns in silence fall,
+The unseen, distant guns in silence fall—

-And next to me my mate who gave his all
+And next to me my mate who gave his all,

-Face down in puddles from a recent rain.
+Face down, in puddles from a recent rain.

 To see how much of my young flesh is gone;

-Into the mud on which my blood lies on.
+Into the mud—my blood now pooling on.

 The gun on which my very life depends